SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Analysis

+Using the photometric datasets (Sect. \ref{sec:obs:interpolated}) for \supernova{2019odp} and the comparison sample, we computed pseudo-bolometric light curves with the \cite{2014MNRAS.437.3848L} method using the $g$ and $r$ bands (or closely corresponding bands for some of the comparison transients).
+Based on a sample of well-observed stripped envelope supernovae, \cite{2014MNRAS.437.3848L} has calculated bolometric correction factors for multiple pairs of photometric bands.
+Using the provided polynomial fits to the sample, we can apply the derived corrections to our supernova:

+where $M$ is the absolute magnitude, $m$ is the extinction-corrected apparent magnitude, $D_m$ is the distance modulus in magnitudes, $BC$ is the bolometric correction, and $c_i$ are the polynomial fit parameters from \cite{2014MNRAS.437.3848L} for the $g-r$ band pair.
+Pseudo-bolometric refers to the neglect of any UV contribution, which we deem to be more uncertain.
+This means that the derived pseudo-bolometric luminosities constitute only a lower limit.

-Using the photometric datasets (\autoref{sec:obs:interpolated}) for \supernova{2019odp} and the comparison sample we compute pseudobolometric lightcurves with the \cite{2014MNRAS.437.3848L} method using the $g$ and $r$ band (or closely corresponding bands for some of the comparison transients).
-The derived pseudobolometric light curves are shown in the right panel of \autoref{fig:ana:evo:lc}.
-We first estimate the peak epoch of the pseudobolometric lightcurve by sampling the interpolated lightcurve (excluding any uncertainties that affect the lightcurve globally) in a 10 day window around the $g$-band peak epoch and then selecting the time of the brighest point for each sampled lightcurve.
-We estimate the peak magnitude by sampling the interpolated lightcurve at the peak epoch (including global uncertainties), which yields:
+The derived pseudo-bolometric light curves are shown in the right panel of Fig. \ref{fig:ana:evo:lc}.
+We first estimated the peak epoch of the pseudo-bolometric light curve by sampling the interpolated light curve (excluding any uncertainties that affect the light curve globally) in a 10-day window around the $g$-band peak epoch and then selecting the time of the brightest point for each sampled light curve.
+We estimated the peak magnitude by sampling the interpolated light curve at the peak epoch (including global uncertainties), which yields